 Opting for a minimalist aesthetic is a foolproof way to maximize the space all over your home.
 But minimal does not stand for bland—it can be customized to any taste or preference, classical or modern.
-When it comes to bedroom design, Ally Olson from VisionBedding.com says that a shabby chic decor style is extremely popular right now.
+When it comes to bedroom design, Ally Olson from VisionBedding says that a shabby chic decor style is trendy right now.

 5 – Furniture

-Once you know what form of interior design you are going to stick with, you’ll be ready to make some clever choices during the actual purchasing process.
+Once you know what form of interior design you will stick with, you’ll be ready to make some clever choices during the actual purchasing process.
 Consider downsizing your bed—a humble full-size bed might very well give you what you need, instead of a queen or a king.

 If you are in a really tight squeeze, you can even use a multifunctional futon or a sofa bed.
-Make sure your entertainment units are placed in another room, as looking at screens right before bed may negatively affect your sleep.
-If you won’t give up on your nightly TV time though, mount a flat screen TV up on a wall instead of making room for an entire unit.
+Ensure your entertainment units are placed in another room, as looking at screens right before bed may negatively affect your sleep.
+If you won’t give up on your nightly TV time, though, mount a flat-screen TV up on a wall instead of making room for an entire unit.

 6 – Measurements